vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-macos.md

 ![alt text](screenshots/macos-connect-credentials.jpg "Connect to server credentials dialog")

 You should now see a credentials dialog.
 The "Connect as" setting should be set to "Registered user".
-You will be prompted for a name and password.
-If you are an employee or student at Utrecht University, your user name is your Utrecht University email address and your password is your Solis password.
-Other users have usually received their user name and password via email.
-Tick the checkbox "Remember this password in my keychain".
+If you are an employee or student at Utrecht University, your user name is your Utrecht University email address (in lowercase) and your password is your Solis password.
+External users have usually received their user name via email, along with a link to set their password.
+Tick the checkbox &ldquo;Remember this password in my keychain&rdquo;.
 Click on the connect button.

 You should now have a new Yoda Network Disk location in Finder.
 Its name is the network address you entered before.
 You may have to scroll down in finder in order to see it.